History Awards Nomination Information

 Journal of York County Heritage

 The Journal of York County Heritage is available annually to all members of the History Center as a benefit of membership.
-The 2016 edition of the Journal is now available for $6.95 in both our Museum Book Shop and online at our Gift Shop and Book Store.
+The 2021 edition of the Journal is now available for $6.95 in both our Museum Book Shop and online at our Gift Shop and Book Store.

 Call for Papers

-Deadline for submitting articles: December 1, 2016
+Deadline for submitting articles: December 1, 2021

-Be a part of history and submit your publication.
+Please be a part of history and submit your publication.